NextCenturyCorporation/AIDA-Interchange-Format/src/main/resources/com/ncc/aif/ontologies/README.md

 ### InterchangeOntology

-This ontology contains the Interchange vocabulary and how the defined classes and properties may interact.
+This ontology contains the Interchange vocabulary and specifies how the defined classes and properties may interact.
+It is defined in such a way that it should be able to be used with OWL reasoners.

 # Domain Ontologies